StarSovu/AnimalCrossing/README.md

 Animal Crossing is a social simulation video game series by Nintendo.
 In Animal Crossing, the player character is a human who lives in a village inhabited by various anthropomorphic animals, carrying out various activities such as fishing, bug catching, and fossil hunting.
 The series is notable for its open-ended gameplay and extensive use of the video game console's internal clock and calendar to simulate real passage of time.
 (Description based on Wikipedia article.)
 This application is particularly based on the newest game in the series, Animal Crossing: New Horizons, in which the player lives on an island with up to ten animal villagers.

 This application is for users to create their own island and select their ideal roster of Animal Crossing characters for their island.
+Application can be tested at https://xxxxxx.herokuapp.com/

 Each user has a username (unique) and password.
 Users can name islands for themselves, not necessarily unique names (several users can have an island with the same name).
 Each user can have multiple islands, every island from the same user must have a different name, and each island can have a maximum of 10 animals.
 Same animal can be selected on the same island only once.
 (Not yet done!
 Limit the number of islands / user.)